 I saw her movie last year and she went from badass..

-Oh well, enough of the Choi Taek swooning (Sun Woo was in that film too).
-I’m obviously not over Reply 1988 yet but anyway, the point is, Kim Go Eun’s acting is on a different scale.
-Her performance in Coin Locker Girl was raw, daring, and totally natural.
+After seeing her in Coin Locker Girl, I think Kim Go Eun’s acting is on a different scale.
+She’s raw, daring, and totally natural.
 She’s the kind of actress that I’d see in critically acclaimed films and/or artsy, indie projects so it was nice to see her do a feel-good series as her first ever TV drama.

 The man with mesmerizing eyes, Seo Kang Joon, plays Baek In Ho.
-He’s introduced as someone who know has known Yoo Jung for a long time but is now obviously not in good terms with him.
+He’s introduced as someone who has known Yoo Jung for a long time but is currently not in good terms with him.

-Only two episodes have been released so there really isn’t much to say but so far, both director and cast are doing everything right, and I just can’t wait for the show to reveal the boys’ past for further understanding of their personalities and relationships.
+Only two episodes have been released so there really isn’t much to say but so far, both director and cast are doing everything right, and I just can’t wait for the show to reveal the boys’ past to further understand their personalities and relationships.